 - Apply a coat of wax to the entire surface of the boat and rust inhibitor on all metal parts. - Clean all traces of dirt, oil, grime and grease from the engine and bilge. - After washing, raise the bow of the boat high to allow as much water as possible to drain while performing other storage preparations. - Touch up areas where paint has been removed. - Prepare the engine for storage according to the Engine Operator's Manual.
 Flush the engine cooling system with clean water and/or a nontoxic antifreeze mixture approved for marine use.
 Never exceed the maximum engine rpm for flushing recommended as stated in the manual. - Perform all scheduled maintenance for the engine and boat equipment.
 See the Engine Operator's Manual and all equipment manufacturer's information for periodic and annual maintenance procedures. - Turn off all electrical switches and breakers. - Remove all batteries from the boat.
 Clean, fully charge and store the batteries in an area outside the boat not subject to freezing temperatures.
-Never store batteries close to heat, sparks or open flames. - Clean all interior upholstery, furniture, appliances, etc. - To avoid mold and mildew keep floor storage lid and seat storage areas open. - Pest/rodent repellents may help prevent damage to the boat during storage.
+Never store batteries close to heat, sparks or open flames. - Clean all interior upholstery, furniture, appliances, etc. - Pest/rodent repellents may help prevent damage to the boat during storage.